 wealth

-in even these distant galaxies, including
+of detail in even these distant galaxies, including

 arms and dust lanes, star clusters, ring structures,